 With roots going all the way back to the Willys "Jeep" used during WWII, the Jeep Wrangler Unlimited is the four-door variant of one of the purest and most capable SUVs on the market today.
-The latest model, available in two-door and four-door Unlimited form, has been updated with a new engine and a host of interior changes that make the truck a better daily driver, though it retains the same basic design that makes it a legendary off-road vehicle.
+The latest model, available in two-door and four-door Unlimited form, has been updated in recent years with a muscular engine and a host of interior changes that make the truck a better daily driver.

 The Jeep Wrangler Unlimited is the only four-door convertible on the market, and, unlike its two-door counterpart, it offers room for five adult passengers.
 Buyers can choose from a durable hard top with glass windows or a pair of soft tops with plastic windows, both of which can be removed to take full advantage of sunny days.
 Even the side doors can be removed with just a screwdriver.